Mishkan Yerushulayim

 This funder does not have a public application process.

 MISHKAN YERUSHULAYIM operates as a private charitable trust where grants are awarded at the discretion of the trustees.
-The charity does not accept unsolicited applications from organizations.
+The charity does not accept unsolicited applications from organisations.
 Grants are made to beneficiaries that are known to the trustees or identified through the trustees' connections within the traditional Jewish religious community.

-Organizations seeking funding from this type of private trust would need to have existing relationships with the trustees or be known within the network of traditional Jewish educational and philanthropic institutions.
+Organisations seeking funding from this type of private trust would need to have existing relationships with the trustees or be known within the network of traditional Jewish educational and philanthropic institutions.

 Application Success Factors